 The most sensitive test for iron deficiency is a low serum ferritin.
 A low ferritin is the first indicator of dropping iron and should be the initial test of choice for physicians suspecting iron deficiency in most of their patients.
 Other iron tests include hemoglobin, transferrin saturation and TIBC (Total Iron Binding Capacity).

-Through Mainline Wellness, we offer safe and efficient iron infusions for those who are iron deficient.
-We require a completed referral form from your health care provider (see link below).
-The iron infusions are overseen and supervised by Emergency Physician, Dr. Adam Davidson.
+We offer safe and efficient iron infusions for those who are iron deficient.
+We accept but do not require a completed referral form from your health care provider (see link below).
+The iron infusions are overseen and supervised by our team of Naturopathic Doctors.